daram529/CS374_HCI_pictures/README.md

 1. **Motivational messages(quotes) from celebrities, also sharing their similar stories of struggle**
 2. **Fans of different kpop group/stars having a competition using their test scores/academic efforts/transcripts/volunteer hours**
-3. **Make it easier to combine kpop contents with self to do list/calendar/schedule**
+3. **Combine kpop stars’ schedules and contents with self to do list/calendar/schedule**

 ## Storyboards